fanbu1995/fanbu1995.github.io/_posts/2019-10-05-Hamiltonian-Monte-Carlo-for-Babies.md

 This semester, the instructor of the intro-level Bayesian Statistics course in my department decided to convert all students into using [`stan`](https://mc-stan.org/) for statistical computing.
-From a Bayesian statistician's perspective, `stan` is a really nice tool for MCMC sampling, but it uses something called "Hamiltonian Monte Carlo" (HMC) which is not easy to understand or explain.
+From a Bayesian statistician's perspective, `stan` is a really great tool for MCMC (Markov chain Monte Carlo) sampling, but it uses something called "Hamiltonian Monte Carlo" (HMC) which is not easy to understand or explain.

 Well, it definitely took *me* a while to kind of (but not exactly) get what HMC is and why it works so well.
 AND I had to teach a roomful of PhD students about it in a lab session!
 So, after quite some struggling, I did manage to give a mini lecture on this topic, and this blog post is a compilation of my (very short) lecture notes.

-Almost all the materials here are from [this nicely written article](https://arxiv.org/abs/1701.02434) by Michael Betancourt and
+Almost all the materials here are from [this very well-written article](https://arxiv.org/abs/1701.02434) by Michael Betancourt and
 [this great YouTube playlist](https://youtu.be/FGQddvjP19w) by Gabriele Carcassi.
-My "baby" version is obviously much less rigorous, but hopefully I can convey the basic message.
+My "baby" version is obviously much less rigorous (and shorter!), but hopefully I can convey the basic message.

 ## Conventional MCMC methods sometimes don't work